Timi-G/burgerhouse/README.md

   #### Go to this webpage to see how to create a zip file
       https://www.wikihow.com/Make-a-Zip-File

-  #### Incase you are unable to create a zip file, simply send the updated index.html file to the email address provided
+  #### Incase you are unable to create a zip file, simply send the updated index.html file to the email address provided.
+However, you're encouraged to learn how to create a zip file